-$\delta = \delta\rho/\rho$ is a pure number which needs to be $\ll 1$ in order for the linearisation to be valid, and the value of $V$ corresponds to the modulus of the (assumed non-relativistic) velocity perturbation $\mbox{\boldmath $v$} /c$, and so again has to be small.
+$\delta = \delta\rho/\rho$ is a pure number which needs to be $\ll 1$ in order for the linearisation to be valid, and the value of $V$ corresponds to the modulus of the (assumed nonrelativistic) velocity perturbation $\mbox{\boldmath $v$} /c$, and so again has to be small.
 Thus the singular solution is not possible here (as already said for $\Phi$, which is also dimensionless).
-Note, however, the density itself is tending to infinity as $a\rightarrow 0$ is approached, so since $\delta$ tends to a constant ($-2 c_0$), the actual density perturbation, $\delta\rho$, is infinite even in the non-singular case.
+Note, however, that the density itself tends to infinity as $a\rightarrow 0$ is approached, so since $\delta$ tends to a constant ($-2 c_0$), the actual density perturbation, $\delta\rho$, is infinite even in the nonsingular case.

-The fact that we eliminate one of the two possible modes via this argument is part of the reason it was possible to predict the sequence of peaks in the CMB power spectrum \cite{Peebles:1970ag,Sunyaev:1970eu}, even before the theory of inflation was available.
-Effectively `starting from rest', which is what inflation achieves via the `coming over the horizon' recipe, will be the same as using only a non-singular solution, if the cosmic epoch at which a given perturbation comes over the horizon is sufficiently early.
+The fact that we eliminate one of the two possible modes via this argument is part of the reason it was possible to predict the sequence of peaks in the cosmic microwave background power spectrum~\cite{Peebles:1970ag,Sunyaev:1970eu}, even before the theory of inflation was available.
+Effectively ``starting from rest'', which is what inflation achieves via the ``coming over the horizon'' recipe, will be the same as using only a nonsingular solution, if the cosmic epoch at which a given perturbation comes over the horizon is sufficiently early.